 You hold a physical representation of my connection to my commitment to healing myself, and to each and every person I make a Bunnycake for.

-The pages that come with your companion are a distillation of over twenty years of learning how to create a space to live with my psychology, learning to love myself and my thoughts and work with them instead of hating my anxiety, complex PTSD, and fear.
+The book that comes with your companion is a distillation of over twenty years of learning how to create a space to live with my psychology, learning to love myself and my thoughts and work with them instead of hating my anxiety, complex PTSD, and fear.

 And each hand-crafted Bunnycake comes with the story of how Bunnycakes came to be and insight into how to work with and use them as reminding factors on your mental health journey.

 As I told my students when I taught high school English, everyone is suffering, and we have no idea what anyone else’s life is like.
 Because of this, no one has the right to cause more suffering.
 The Bunnycakes are my way of reaching out and alleviating as much suffering as I can.

 I see you, and I know it’s hard.